Learning Robust Social Strategies with Large Language Models

 TL;DR: We propose an MARL algorithm to fine-tune LLMs to cooperate in social dilemmas, while being non-exploitable

 Abstract: As agentic AI becomes more widespread, agents with distinct and possibly conflicting goals will interact in complex ways.
 These multi-agent interactions pose a fundamental challenge, particularly in social dilemmas, where agents' individual incentives can undermine collective welfare.
-While reinforcement learning (RL) has been effective for aligning large language models (LLMs) in the single-agent regime, prior small-network results suggest that standard RL in multi-agent games often converges to defecting, self-interested policies.
+While reinforcement learning (RL) has been effective for aligning large language models (LLMs) in the single-agent regime, prior small-network results suggest that standard RL in multi-agent settings often converges to defecting, self-interested policies.
 We show the same effect in LLMs: despite cooperative priors, RL-trained LLM agents develop opportunistic behavior that can exploit even advanced closed-source models.
-To address this tendency of RL to converge to poor equilibria, we build on an opponent-learning awareness algorithm, Advantage Alignment, to fine-tune LLMs toward multi-agent cooperation and non-exploitability.
-Specifically, we derive a novel variant of Advantage Alignment under the assumption of non-observability of other players' actions on the current time step, resulting in $\textit{jit}$ Advantage Alignment.
-We further introduce a group-relative baseline that simplifies advantage computation, enabling multi-agent training at LLM scale.
-Agents fine-tuned with our method learn the well-known $\textit{tit-for-tat}$ strategy in the classic Iterated Prisoner's Dilemma.
-In complex environments, our method achieves higher collective payoffs while remaining robust against exploitation by greedy agents.
-Finally, we contribute a suite of social dilemma benchmarks to advance the study of cooperation in agentic AI.
+To address this tendency of RL to converge to poor equilibria, we adapt a recent opponent-learning awareness algorithm, Advantage Alignment, to fine-tune LLMs toward multi-agent cooperation and non-exploitability.
+We then introduce a group-relative baseline that simplifies advantage computation in iterated games, enabling multi-agent training at LLM scale.
+We also contribute a novel social dilemma environment, Trust-and-Split, which requires natural language communication to achieve high collective welfare.
+Across a wide range of social dilemmas, policies learned with Advantage Alignment achieve higher collective payoffs while remaining robust against exploitation by greedy agents.

 Primary Area: foundation or frontier models, including LLMs